vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 Selecting an item opens a flyout that links to the update.

-### *Sentinel events* tab
+## *Sentinel events* tab

 If your organization onboarded Microsoft Sentinel to the Defender portal, this additional tab is on the device entity page.
 This tab imports the [Host entity page from Microsoft Sentinel](/azure/sentinel/entity-pages), and displays the following sections:

-#### Sentinel timeline
+### Sentinel timeline

-This timeline shows alerts associated with the device entity, known in Microsoft Sentinel as the *host* entity.
-These alerts include those seen on the **Incidents and alerts** tab and those created by Microsoft Sentinel from third-party, non-Microsoft data sources.
+This timeline shows four types of messages associated with the device entity, known in Microsoft Sentinel as the *host* entity, and they can be found on the [Microsoft Sentinel entity page](/azure/sentinel/entity-pages?tabs=defender-portal#the-timeline) for the device.
+The four message types are:

+- Alerts created by Microsoft Sentinel [analytics rules](/azure/sentinel/threat-detection) from Azure services and third-party, non-Microsoft data sources.

-This timeline also shows [bookmarked hunts](/azure/sentinel/bookmarks) from other investigations that reference this user entity, device activity events from external data sources, and unusual behaviors detected by Microsoft Sentinel's [anomaly rules](/azure/sentinel/soc-ml-anomalies).
+- [Bookmarked hunts](/azure/sentinel/bookmarks) from other Microsoft Sentinel investigations that reference this device entity.

+- Device activity events collected from Azure services and third-party, non-Microsoft data sources.

+- Unusual behaviors detected by Microsoft Sentinel's [anomaly rules](/azure/sentinel/soc-ml-anomalies).

-As of November 2024, device activity events that appear on this timeline also appear on the main [Timeline tab](#timeline-tab).
+**As of November 2024**, device activity events that appear on this timeline *are also displayed* on the main [Timeline tab](#timeline-tab), so they can be viewed together with events recorded by other Microsoft Defender services in a single context.

-#### Insights
+### Insights

 Entity insights are queries defined by Microsoft security researchers to help you investigate more efficiently and effectively.
 These insights automatically ask the big questions about your device entity, providing valuable security information in the form of tabular data and charts.
 The insights include data regarding sign-ins, group additions, process executions, anomalous events and more, and include advanced machine learning algorithms to detect anomalous behavior.